brantburnett/btburnett.com/_posts/2017-01-02-docker-login-for-amazon-aws-ecr-using-windows-powershell.md

 }
 ```

 Note that this script defaults to using the us-east-1 region.
-You can change the default in your profile, or use &#8220;-Region&#8221; on the command line.
+You can change the default in your profile, or use "-Region" on the command line.